 According to Head of School Don Macrino, with school closures and remote learning due to the pandemic students have not been able to get 100% of their learning experience.
 “We have built a program that offers a selection of 21 enrichment, foundational and for credit courses that will help students brush up on their skills.
 We believe that participation in this program will close some of the educational gaps created by the pandemic.”

 The 2021 Costs for the classes range from $200 for two-week enrichment courses to $250 for a three-week half-credit course and $400 for a six-week one-credit course.
 The SAT Preparation course is a four week class offered at $350.

 “We see our summer program as part of our school’s wider mission to serve the needs of students not just at our school but throughout the region,” Director of School Counseling and Summer Programming, Holly Cyr says.
 “Based on last year’s positive response we are offering a robust program for the summer of 2021.”

-View our course offerings at Summer Program Book and Register Online today.
+Review last year's course offerings at Summer Program Book.
 For more information please contact the Director of School Counseling and Summer Programs, Mrs. Holly Cyr at firstname.lastname@example.org

 “I got to know the teachers and other kids that would be in my classes in the fall.
 I would tell other students that even if you are pretty good in math, study skills and writing, you will learn a lot of things that will help you in middle school and I think in high school.
 I’m good in math but the class taught me so many things that I have been using this year.” ~ Teresa, Grade 6, Summer 2020